mrparsaeian/ArchitectureProposal/README.md

 **Comprehensive Strategy for Mission-Critical Infrastructure Optimization and Automation for Hermes Corp**

-This repository contains a detailed proposal to optimize and automate the mission-critical infrastructure of Hermes Corp.
+This repository contains a detailed proposal to optimize and automate the mission-critical infrastructure.
 The goal is to ensure that all systems are reliable, scalable, and highly available, helping the organization operate smoothly 24/7.

 Overview
 --------